How long after metabolic and bariatric surgery will I have to be out from work?

-If you are not able to qualify for a loan, the Obesity Action Coalition (OAC) produces a helpful guide, titled “Working with Your Insurance Provider – A Guide to Seeking Weight-loss Surgery.”
-This guide can help you work with your provider and advocate for the treatment to be covered.
+If you are not able to qualify for a loan, the Obesity Action Coalition (OAC) produces a helpful guide titled “Working with Your Insurance Provider – A Guide to Seeking Weight-loss Surgery.”
+This guide can help you work with your provider and advocate for your surgery to be covered.
 You can view the OAC guide on their website.

-If I am self-pay but I have health insurance, will my insurance company pay the cost of postoperative complications?
+If I am self-pay but I have health insurance, will my insurance company pay the cost of post-operative complications?

 Will I have to go on a diet before I have surgery?

 Yes.
-Most bariatric surgeons put their patients on a pre-operative diet, generally for 2-3 weeks prior to surgery, in order to shrink the liver and reduce fat in the abdomen.
+Most bariatric surgeons put their patients on a special pre-operative diet, usually 2 or 3 weeks just before surgery.
+The reason for the pre-operative diet is to shrink the liver and reduce fat in the abdomen.
 This helps during the procedure and makes it safer.